MiaGordon91/things-to-do/README.md

+Simple To Do List App

+Built using PHP with MySQL database

-php -S localhost:8000 to run locally
+Run php -S localhost:8000 to run locally

-Actions
+MVP
+- Add items to the app
+- Tick when completed
+- Delete items from the app

+Extended options
-- Add tickbox to tasks
+- Add priority label to tasks
+- Option to move task to its own category
 - Add calendar to set deadline when creating new task
-- Add priority label to tasks
+- Add completed column to db table